Rick-Kirkham/office-js-docs-pr/docs/excel/excel-tutorial-create-chart.md

 9. Replace `TODO3` with the following code.
 Most of this code is self-explanatory.
 Note:
    - The parameters to the `setPosition` method specify the upper left and lower right cells of the worksheet area that should contain the chart.
 Excel can adjust things like line width to make the chart look good in the space it has been given.
    - A "series" is a set of data points from a column of the table.
-Since there is only one non-string column in the table, Excel infers that that is the only column of data points to chart.
+Since there is only one non-string column in the table, Excel infers that the column is the only column of data points to chart.
 It interprets the other columns as chart labels.
 So there will be just one series in the chart and it will have index 0.
 This is the one to label with "Value in €".

     ```js
     chart.setPosition("A15", "F30");